-7.3.18 Plug for DROP TEST PENDANT
+7.3.14 DROP TEST connector

-The multi-pin connector with ten pins allows the drop test keyboard to be connected, which allows the safety brake system to be tested, which is obligatory upon every installation.
+The multi-pin connector allows the drop test control pendant to be connected, which allows the safety brake system to be tested, which is mandatory after every installation.
+When not in use, a bypass plug is connected.

-7.3.19 Plug for TRAILING CABLE
+7.3.15 TRAILING CABLE connector